Don’t take chances. Locate concrete reinforcing steel before you find it with your drill bit, core barrel or saw. Work safe!

 - Penetration depth up to ~450 mm (greater depths are possible but at lower resolution)

 - GPR can usually resolve two layers of reinforcement

 - Suitable for small local areas or large area

 - Simple location surveys can be interpreted in real-time and marked-up on-site.
-More advanced analysis and interpretation can be undertaken by saving the data and processing it off-site
+More advanced analysis and interpretation can be undertaken by saving the data and processing it off-site.

-- Can produce images and models
+- Post-processing can produce pseudo images and models

 - Detects metallic and non-metallic objects (so will detect rebar, tendons, fibre-optic cables, plastic, etc.)